Initially posted on Quora What is the best way to shop online in or from Pakistan? Updated Mar 2017 since the information was out dated.

 Credit Cards & Security

-To address the first part of the problem, the biggest problem in Pakistan is lack of 3D security which means that VISA and MasterCard can only verify your credit card details on the internet and not the person using it.
-Generally online fraud is due to this.
-If 3D security is being used then the VISA/MasterCard network actually directs you to the bank where they ask you to register (once) and enter a security key which you know.
+To address the first part of the problem, online stores started offering Cash on Delivery and Bank Transfers to solve these issues.
+3D security finally arrived on some cards in Dec 2016.
+Its 10 years late but atleast its here and HBL internet gateway supports it which is great news for everyone.
+3D security means that VISA and MasterCard can not only verify your credit card details on the internet but also the person using the card only by means of another verification method.
+In most cases, online fraud is due to lack of verification of who is using the card online.
+If 3D security is being used then the VISA/MasterCard network actually directs you to the bank where they ask you to enter a security key sent to the registered card holder via email or SMS/text .
 Afterwards, everytime you are purchasing online, the 3D security mechanism verifies the information with you.
 All websites that use 3D security will have Verified by Visa or MasterCard SecureCode logo or seal on it.

-UBL credit cards provide 3D security through Verified By Visa (VBV) which makes it a good credit card to use on any website with VBV.
+UBL and HBL credit cards provide 3D security through Verified By Visa (VBV) which makes it a good credit card to use on any website with VBV.

 To circumvent the above problem, Bank Alfalah, devised the solution of blocking their cards by default for internet.
 You can get them activated for Rs.
 100 before making a transaction.
 Personally, I prefer this and have used it effectively.
 I have never been surprised by any transaction.
 Now nearly all credit cards issued in Pakistan do this.
 This ensures that those who do not shop online are safe.
 Those who do shop online have the baseline knowledge of risk, fraud, and online security.